alikhan40310/Calculator-App-in-Vue-JS/README.md

 # calculator app

-This template should help get you started developing with Vue 3 in Vite.
+This calculator template should help get you started developing such app with Vue 3 in Vite.

 ## Recommended IDE Setup